 Another great money-making idea is renting your land to local farmers who need additional space for their crops.

-You may be able to earn enough money to pay your property taxes for the year which is a huge chunk of cash for homeowners.
+You may be able to earn enough money to pay your property taxes for the year, which is a considerable chunk of cash for homeowners.

 Your space is worth money to someone.

 14. Run A Bed And Breakfast In Your Home